okozolin/redux-toolkit-show-info-from-api/README.md

 #### **Styling & UI**

-- Use styling method of your choosing
+- Styling with Material-ui
-- The app should be responsive !
+- The app is responsive !

 ## -